vrif/envistaweb-decoder/README.md

 8. At the top, click 'Export'.
 9. Now open 'FileName.xls' file that you have just downloaded from the website.
 You should encounter an error on Excel saying: 'The file format and extension of 'FileName.xls' don't match.
 The file could be corrupted or unsafe.
 Unless you trust its source, don't open it.
 Do you want to open it anyway?'
 10. Click 'Yes', then resave this file as a .xls.
 For some odd reason, the report generates the files as a .tsv wrapped in a .xls.

+Note: This decoder currently doesn't work with the CSV version of the exported report.